The Paul Law Firm P.C.

 What Is an Emergency Room Error Under Georgia Law?

 An emergency room error occurs when a healthcare provider in an ER setting fails to meet the accepted standard of care under emergency circumstances, and that failure causes harm to the patient.
-While emergency medicine involves fast-paced decision-making, providers are still required to act reasonably and competently.
+While emergency medicine requires rapid decision-making, providers are still required to act reasonably, competently, and in accordance with professional standards.

 Emergency room errors are a form of medical malpractice under Georgia law and are subject to strict procedural and expert-evidence requirements.